sujanchegu/MI-UE18CS303/A3/README.md

 ### Attributes:
   - TBD
 ### Methods:
+1. **init:**
-1. **init**: hard code neurons per layer, create the list of layers objects
+    1. This will contain a list of layer objects
-1. NN implement batches and
+    1. The layer objects will be initialized here along setting with the activation function for each one

+1. **Fit Function**
+    1. Batches of input data is fed in to the model as a matrix called **X<sub>Matrix</sub>**
+        1. This matrix **X<sub>Matrix</sub>** is got by stacking column vectors **X<sub>Vector</sub>** one next to the other
+        1. The column vector **X<sub>Vector</sub>** contains each input row from the dataset as a column vector
+        1. The dimensions of the **X<sub>Matrix</sub>** are:
+            - Number of rows = Number of features in the input dataset
+            - Number of cols = Number of input rows to consider per batch (*for us the batch size is 48*)
+            - *Simple example:* The output of the model will have *2 Rows* and *48 Cols*, where each column is the output for the corresponding input row from the dataset, which was selected in the batch which was used as input to the model
+    1. **Early Stopping**
-1. early stopping -> Store the list of the weight-bias matrices
+        1. Store the list of the weight-bias matrices
         1. Compare the loss values after every epoch
         1. Count timer sort of technique

 functon for binary_crossentropy (pred_y_train, true_y_train)